 The postpartum doula’s role is to support everyone in the family, including mom, dad, siblings, and baby.
 Unlike a baby nurse, whose sole focus is the new baby, the doula is there to support mom through the postpartum period and to help the family as a whole.

-How do I find a Postpartum Doula?
+How do I find a Postpartum Doula near me?

 Postpartum doulas have been around for quite a while, but have just recently become more popular.
 There are a few organizations that certify and provide referrals to their doulas.
 Most childbirth educators, birth doulas, and parenting support groups also will have local referrals.